-The Future Faculty Fellows Workshop is a free 2-day program that focuses on providing participants with teaching, communication and job-seeking skills.
+The Future Faculty Fellows Workshop, which is held shortly before the beginning of Autumn quarter each year, is a free 2-day program that focuses on providing participants with teaching, communication and job-seeking skills.
 Panels include: improving communication skills, strategies for improving science teaching at the undergraduate level, help with the job application and interview process and how to get your career off to a good start in your new permanent position.
 The workshop will be held at UW Medicine at South Lake Union.
 All participants receive copies of a workshop handbook and 4 highly acclaimed publications concerning teaching methods, career advancement and lab management.
 The workshop includes two catered lunches and ends with a wine and cheese reception for participants and faculty.

 For more information on the workshop please contact email@example.com.

 The applications for the 2014 Future Faculty Fellows Workshop will be accepted beginning in early August.
 A link to the on-line application form will be posted on this webpage when the application period begins.

 Since 2004, 100 postdocs from over 30 different UW and FHCRC departments have participated in the Teaching Apprenticeship Program.
 The postdocs have designed and taught a total of 30 innovative seminar courses for UW undergraduates!
 Their courses enrich our undergraduate curriculum and provide opportunities for students to learn about cutting edge research and to benefit from highly interactive discussions with their instructors and peers.
 Beginning in 2011, courses have been taught as part of the UW Bothell Biology Program.
 Courses provided by our FFF postdocs in the past include:

 - The Language of Cells: From human physiology and disease to ecosystems